 Those outside the doors of religion can see the error in Sproul’s words.
 The divide between the finished work of the cross, where Jesus took every sin humanity has ever and will ever commit, and the doctrine of an eternal Hell and separation because of those sins is so vast, so inconceivable, that the only way to explain it is a case of divine stubbornness.
 A locking up of the mind in order for the commercial religion to disbelieve in the work of the cross so that He can raise up true believers outside of it (Am I saying that Sproul was an unbeliever?
 Yes I am).

 Attempts to define “Hell” have ranged from the wrathful, fiery torment perpetuated by Sproul, to the eternal separation of darkness and shame by the majority of Christian apologists, to everything in between.
-What goes without ever being questioned in the conversation of Hell is the belief of the immortality of the soul.
+What goes without ever being questioned in the conversation of Hell is the belief in the immortality of the soul.
 It is because theologians insist on the immortality of the soul that we struggle with the question “What happens when we die?”
-Some dislike the idea of a wrathful God punishing His creation for eternity in fire and so they spend years upon years of effort trying to account for sin and the immortality of the soul.
+Some dislike the idea of a wrathful God punishing His creation for eternity in fire, so they spend years upon years trying to account for sin and the soul’s immortality.
 If people remain conscious (or more so their souls remain conscious) then they have to go somewhere.

 But why must we insist that they live on at all?
 If God can raise the dead, why insist that death is not really death?
 What is death, exactly?
 The key to defining Hell then is to define death and that is exactly what goes unexplored in theological circles.

 Firstly, what does the word “Hell” account for?
-Surprisingly, there are three Greek words our modern Bibles translate as “Hell.”
+Surprisingly, there are three greek words our modern Bibles translate as “Hell.”
 These are: tartaroo (English transliteration, “tartarus,”), geenna, (English transliteration “gehenna”), and hades, (English transliteration, “unseen”).
-Our modern Bibles translate all of these words, each meaning something completely specific, as the all-encompassing word “Hell.”
+Our modern Bibles translate all of these words, each meaning something very specific, as the all-encompassing word “Hell.”

 The Apostle Peter describes “Tartarus” as the “gloomy caverns” where “Sinning messengers” or demonic, deceptive spirits, are cast into for the eonian torment that is prepared for the “Adversary and his messengers” (Matthew 25:41).